philippemezzadri/frisquet-esphome/README.md

 where :

+- `WATERTEMP` is the temperature setpoint for the water circulating in the heating circuit.
 - `DELTA` is the temperature difference between the target and the outdoor,
 - `ERROR` is the calculated error (target - current)
-- `WATERTEMP` is the temperature setpoint for the water circulating in the heating circuit.
 - `heat_factor`, `offset` and `kp` are defined in the Climate `control_parameters`.

 `heat_factor`and `offset`strongly depend on the heat insulation of the house.
-Therefore slight adjustments may be necessary to find the best settings.Guidelines to do so can be found [here](https://blog.elyotherm.fr/2013/08/reglage-optimisation-courbe-de-chauffe.html) (French).
+Therefore slight adjustments may be necessary to find the best settings.
+Guidelines to do so can be found [here](https://blog.elyotherm.fr/2013/08/reglage-optimisation-courbe-de-chauffe.html) (French).
-In order to ease the fine tuning of those parameters, a service can be set in Home Assistant to change the parameters without restarting ESPHome (see below).
+In order to ease the fine tuning of those parameters, a service can be set in Home Assistant to change the parameters without restarting ESPHome ([see below](<#integration-with-home-assistant>)).

 If you don't know how to start, you can use the following values: